FAQs

 What is TPI’s data source / material?

-The data for the management quality assessment is provided by FTSE Russell, one of the world’s leading data providers for investors.
+The data for the management quality assessment is provided by LSEG, one of the world’s leading data providers for investors.
 Data for the carbon performance assessment is gathered from publicly available information.

 How did TPI come about?